-The Viking Center will be a 55,000 square foot facility which will include a spacious gym with seating for more than 900 spectators, a healthy-eating dining hall, fitness center, sports therapy and recovery spaces, yoga/Pilates studio, elementary arts and academic classrooms, an Innovation Lab, and additional secondary classrooms.
+The Holiday Center will be a 55,000 square foot facility which will include a spacious gym with seating for more than 900 spectators, a healthy-eating dining hall, fitness center, sports therapy and recovery spaces, yoga/Pilates studio, elementary arts and academic classrooms, an Innovation Lab, and additional secondary classrooms.

 Student enrollment has grown since The Garver Gym was built more than 35 years ago, and the need for venue space to accommodate our expanding programs is great.
 Additionally, the Garver Gym does not meet the California Interscholastic Federation (CIF) standards.
 This has disqualified us from hosting athletic tournaments and championship games.
 The Garver Gym also does not meet the required number of spectator seats to qualify for playoff games, which has cost our teams some competitive edge.

 The Holiday Center will be used by all Campbell Hall students.
 From the indoor/outdoor dining facilities that will have tasty and healthy eating options to elementary arts and academic classrooms to a fitness center to a yoga/Pilates studio to additional secondary classrooms, all students will have access to and use The Holiday Center.
 Every member of our community will benefit from the new gymnasium, which, in addition to being the site of exciting home games that will boost Viking pride, will also be used for community gatherings and events.